 Digital lenders, which offer tremendous potential to reach large numbers of women, currently do not have women-focused offers, nor do they disaggregate their data by sex.
 Yet they have the systems in place to easily capture this information.
 WFI progress could be on the horizon with this segment.
-The group that represents the industry, the Digital Lenders Association of Kenya (DLAK), has indicated that it views the collection of sex-disaggregated data as foundational to targeting the women's market.
-Promoting the business case, for example by showcasing the advantages of using sexdisaggregated data in credit scoring, could reinforce this perspective and move the industry to action.
+The Digital Lenders Association of Kenya (DLAK), a group that represents a small number of players in the digital lending industry, has indicated that it views the collection of sex-disaggregated data as foundational to targeting the women's market.
+Promoting the business case, for example by showcasing the advantages of using sex-disaggregated data in credit scoring, could reinforce this perspective and move the industry to action.